 19.3.5.
-Incorporation of operating procedures into the management system of the nuclear installation
+Incorporation of operating procedures in the nuclear facility management system

 The plants' management systems include administrative procedures that describe the processes for reviewing and updating operational procedures.
-These processes must comply with the requirements established in CSN instruction IS-21 on design modifications, which is also applicable to procedural modifications.
+These processes shall comply with the requirements established in CSN instruction IS-21 on design modifications, which is also applicable to procedural modifications.
 Likewise, the management systems comply with the requirements applicable thereto established in CSN Instruction IS-19, with the objective of implementing safe, reliable and efficient management of all activities, including the guidelines for the control, preparation, review and approval of plant procedures.